typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

 In such a case we would not want the `#123` substring to be recognized as a ticket link.

 For this reason text markup languages usually define a set of rules which define how to detect markup boundaries.
-In reStructuredText these are defined in a very clear and strict way ([TODO - link]), while in Markdown the definition is somewhat more fuzzy.
+In reStructuredText these are defined in a very clear and strict way ([rst-markup-recognition-rules]), while in Markdown the definition is somewhat more fuzzy.

 Laika's parser combinators come with convenient helpers to check conditions on preceding and following characters